bdrainer/AP_Deploy/InstallationGuide.md

 1. Run `openssl s_client -connect sso.smarterbalanced.org:443 > sso.crt`
 1. Edit `sso.crt`, delete everything that isn't between (and including) BEGIN/END lines (_the BEGIN/END **should** remain in the file, **do not delete them**_)
 1. Import cert into keystore `keytool -import -trustcacerts -alias sso -file ./sso.crt -keystore ./ap-iat-keystore.jks`

-1. Add `ap-iat-keystore.jks` to the config-repo.
-It must be added, committed, and pushed to the master branch.
+You will add `ap-iat-keystore.jks` to the config-repo in a later step.

 ## AWS Infrastructure